totoCZ/pgwaiter/README.md

     ```
 *   **Outcome:**
     *   Your full backups will be preserved for an entire year.
-    *   To save significant space, daily (incremental) backups from old chains will be deleted once they are over two weeks old.
+    *   To save significant space, the entire incremental history for a given chain is pruned once its *oldest* incremental passes the 14-day mark.
+This gives you a two-week window for granular recovery on recent chains, while relying on the less-frequent full backups for long-term archival.

-#### Strategy 3: Short-Term Retention - Keep everything for two weeks, then delete.
+#### Strategy 3: Short-Term Retention - Keep a rolling window, then delete.

 You only care about short-term operational recovery and don't need long-term archives.

 *   **Configuration:**
     ```ini
+    FULL_BACKUP_INTERVAL_DAYS=14 # (default)
     KEEP_FULL_DAYS=14
     KEEP_INCREMENTAL_DAYS=14
     ```
 *   **Outcome:**
-    *   As soon as a new full backup is created (starting a new chain), the previous chain becomes eligible for pruning.
+    *   This configuration ensures that as soon as a new full backup is created (starting a new chain), the previous chain becomes eligible for pruning.
-    *   Because its full backup will be ~14 days old, it will be deleted entirely on the next run.
-This effectively keeps a rolling ~14-28 day window of all backups.
+    *   Because the old chain's full backup will be ~14 days old, it will be immediately targeted by the `KEEP_FULL_DAYS=14` rule.
+The entire old chain (full + all its incrementals) will be deleted on the next run.
+    *   This effectively keeps a clean, rolling ~14-28 day window of all backups.